Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates: Introduction

 Accurate noise characterization is a critical prerequisite for the reliable use of current quantum devices and the development of future quantum technologies.
 Understanding the main sources of imperfections in quantum operations is essential for designing effective error mitigation and correction techniques~\cite{kim2023evidence,endo2021hybrid,seif2023shadow,terhal2015quantum}, as well as for assessing the capabilities of quantum hardware~\cite{blume-kohout2017demonstration,RB}.

 An effective noise characterization scheme should satisfy several key criteria.
-First, it must be scalable, both in terms of experimental implementation and the computational resources required to process the collected data.
+First, it must be scalable, in terms of both experimental implementation and the computational resources required to process the collected data.
 Second, the noise model should be sufficiently comprehensive to capture the complexity of realistic noise processes and ensure broad applicability across various platforms.
-In particular, it should account for both coherent errors and cross-talk, even with arbitrary device connectivity.
+In particular, it should account for both coherent errors and crosstalk, even with arbitrary device connectivity.
 A wide range of noise characterization methods have already been developed, each navigating trade-offs between scalability and generality.
-Standard approaches like quantum process tomography and gate-set tomography aim to fully reconstruct quantum channels but quickly become impractical due to their exponential resource demands~\cite{poyatos1997complete, PRXQuantum.2.040338,nielsen2021gate,merkel2013self, chuang1997prescription, ProjectedLSQPT}.
-More scalable alternatives, such as randomized benchmarking and shadow tomography, enable efficient estimation of specific noise properties but sacrifice completeness in the reconstructed information~\cite{gambetta2012characterization, levy2024classical, mckay2020correlated, helsen2022general, huang2023learning, non_linear, RB, ShadowEstimation, st,sarovar2020detecting}.
+Standard approaches like quantum process-tomography and gate-set tomography aim to fully reconstruct quantum channels but quickly become impractical due to their exponential resource demands~\cite{poyatos1997complete, PRXQuantum.2.040338,nielsen2021gate,merkel2013self, chuang1997prescription, ProjectedLSQPT}.
+More scalable alternatives, such as randomized benchmarking and shadow-tomography, enable efficient estimation of specific noise properties but sacrifice completeness in the reconstructed information~\cite{gambetta2012characterization, levy2024classical, mckay2020correlated, helsen2022general, huang2023learning, non_linear, RB, ShadowEstimation, st,sarovar2020detecting}.
 A promising intermediate strategy seeks to balance scalability and completeness by imposing assumptions on the noise model.
 Examples include Pauli-diagonal noise models, perturbative ans\"atze, or low-degree models~\cite{kaufmann2025characterization,harper2020efficient,rouze2023efficient,population_recovery,govia2020bootstrapping,torlai2023quantum,wadhwa2024agnostic,learning_lowdegree}.
-While each approach suits specific use cases, they come with limitations: some require fine-tuned noise tayloring (e.g., Pauli twirling), others lack rigorous recovery guarantees, some are experimentally impractical due to high circuit complexity.
+While each approach suits specific use cases, they come with limitations: some require fine-tuned noise tailoring (e.g., Pauli twirling), others lack rigorous recovery guarantees, and some are experimentally impractical due to high circuit complexity.
 In this work, we introduce a tomography method that maintains both scalability and completeness while overcoming the limitations of previous approaches.
-Our focus is on the low-degree quantum channel ansatz~\cite{learning_lowdegree}, where error events act non-trivially on at most $d$ qubits simultaneously.
-This ansatz captures important physical features such as coherent errors and cross-talk, and it generalizes to devices with arbitrary connectivity.
-We address the scalability challenges of earlier tomography schemes~\cite{poyatos1997complete, PRXQuantum.2.040338,nielsen2021gate,merkel2013self, chuang1997prescription, ProjectedLSQPT} by developing a reconstruction algorithm with polynomial sample complexity, relying only on single-qubit state preparations and measurements.
+Our focus is on the low-degree quantum channel ansatz~\cite{learning_lowdegree}, where error events act nontrivially on at most $d$ qubits simultaneously.
+This ansatz captures important physical features such as coherent errors and crosstalk, and it generalizes to devices with arbitrary connectivity.
+We address the scalability challenges of earlier tomography schemes~\cite{poyatos1997complete, PRXQuantum.2.040338,nielsen2021gate,merkel2013self, chuang1997prescription, ProjectedLSQPT} by developing a reconstruction algorithm with logarithmic sample complexity, relying only on single-qubit state preparations and measurements (SPAMs).
 As a result, our method is both theoretically efficient and experimentally practical.